michhar/custom-jupyterhub-linux-vm/README.md

-# A Custom Linux VM with JupyterHub Built with Docker
+# A Custom Linux VM with JupyterHub for Local or Cloud Deployment

 A custom Virtual Machine for Data Science running JupyterHub for multi-tenant Jupyter notebooks.
 This image can be used stand-alone/locally (CPU or GPU) or deployed as part of the Ubuntu Azure Data Science Virtual Machine (CPU or GPU) to add custom functionality.